Pierre Gauthier

-Pierre Gauthier (born May 28, 1953) is a former General Manager of the Montreal Canadiens, Mighty Ducks of Anaheim, and Ottawa Senators.
+Pierre Gauthier (born May 28, 1953) is a Canadian former general manager of the Montreal Canadiens, Mighty Ducks of Anaheim, and Ottawa Senators.
 He is currently the director of player personnel of the Chicago Blackhawks.

 Hockey career

 Gauthier started out in the NHL working for the Quebec Nordiques in various scouting roles from 1981 to 1993.

 He has also served Canada in international hockey, managing the 1996 and 1997 world championship teams and assisting in the 1998 Canadian Olympic squad.

 Mighty Ducks of Anaheim and Ottawa Senators

-From 1993 to 1995, he was the Assistant general manager for the Mighty Ducks of Anaheim.
+From 1993 to 1995, he was the assistant general manager for the Mighty Ducks of Anaheim.
 He left this position in 1995 to become the third general manager of the Ottawa Senators, signing a five-year contract.
 His time with Ottawa coincided with a turnaround in the team's fortunes.
 After the 1997–98 season he left his contract early, citing family issues, saying he would take time off to explore life away from hockey.
 Seventeen days later he was re-hired by the Ducks where he served as president and general manager.

 He was fired in 2002 after Anaheim missed the playoffs for three consecutive seasons.